streamdal/streamdal/README.md

 To run the `snitch-server` and its dependencies, run: `make run/dev`

-To develop the `snitch-server` itself, you'll want to only run the `NATS` and `envoy` dependencies and run `go run main.go` manually, on-demand.
+To develop the `snitch-server` itself, you'll want to only run the `redis` and `envoy` dependencies and run `go run main.go` manually, on-demand.

 ## gRPC API Usage